-The most abundant tree species in this stand is White Pine seedlings and/or saplings.
+The most abundant tree species in this stand is White Pine (100%).

-These trees make up an even aged stand that originated about 1990.
+These trees make up an even aged stand that originated about 1987.
 Tree ages in even-aged stands may vary slightly, but the trees began growing in relatively the same period.